Our Data — How CreditDoc Works

 At the bottom of each profile, we show companies that offer similar services in the same area.
 This helps you compare options without searching separately for each one.

-How they're selected: Same service category + same state, sorted by CreditDoc rating.
-If you're looking at a credit repair company in Georgia, the similar companies are other credit repair providers also serving Georgia.
+How they're selected: Same service category plus relevant geography where available.
+If you're looking at a credit repair company in Georgia, similar companies are other credit repair providers that may serve the same area or category.

-Important: The ratings shown on similar company cards are THEIR OWN ratings — not the rating of the company you're currently viewing.
-A main company rated 4.2 may show similar companies rated 4.9 because those companies scored higher in our methodology.
+Important: Ratings shown on similar company cards are those companies' own stored Google ratings when available.
+They are not the rating of the company you're currently viewing.

-Why this matters: Comparison shopping is essential for financial services.
-Seeing alternatives side-by-side helps you evaluate whether the company you're looking at is the best fit, or whether a competitor might serve you better.
+Why this matters: Comparison shopping is important for financial services.
+Seeing alternatives side-by-side helps you evaluate whether a company matches your research criteria and whether other providers should be compared.

 6. State & Local Regulations